jhobbsBSU/guest-sessions/slides/embracing-failure.md

 <!--
 From this we begin to understand creativity is not an event.
 Creativity does not happen by magic.
 The best ideas do not happen instantly.

 Whilst the definition of creativity from Cszikentmihalyi we saw earlier alludes to creativity on a grander scale, we do not get their straight away.
 Take the light bulb for example, Thomas Edison didn't wake up one morning click his fingers and boom lightbulb.
-Instead there was a long history of ideation, learning, mistakes and people before Edison that drove the ground breaking change.
+Instead there was a long history of ideation, learning, mistakes and other people before Edison that drove the ground breaking change.

 Therefore, sometimes (maybe more accurately) things go wrong – Creativity is thus a process of iteration where you try something, you evaluate it, refine it and try it again

-As noted earlier many of the project through your degree are as much about the process (fundamentally the process of learning) as it is the product
+As noted earlier many of the projects through your degree are as much about the process (fundamentally the process of learning) as it is the product

-It doesn’t matter if the thing you make ‘works’ (and often marking criteria account for this), but it’s the journey, how you go there and what you learn from the experience that is important.
+It doesn’t matter if the thing you make ‘works’, but it’s the journey, how you go there and what you learn from the experience that is important.
 -->
 ---